-To view quilts from the Carlson collection go to Search the Collections, scroll down to the IQSC Collection field and select "Robert and Helen Cargo Collection" from the drop-down box.
+To view quilts from the Cargo collection go to Search the Collections, scroll down to the IQSC Collection field and select "Robert and Helen Cargo Collection" from the drop-down box.

 The Robert and Helen Cargo Collection of African-American quilts, given to the International Quilt Study Center in May, 2000, in part by the Cargos and in part by Robert and Ardis James, encompasses 156 quilts made by African American women primarily from Alabama.
 More than 32 quilt makers are represented in the collection, including folk artists Nora Ezell, Mary Lucas, Mary Maxtion and Yvonne Wells.